1998–99 Los Angeles Clippers season: Off-season

+Regular season

-However, the Clippers still struggled under new head coach Chris Ford, losing their first 17 games of the regular season, tying the 1988–89 Miami Heat for the then-worst start in NBA history (later on broken by the 2009–10 New Jersey Nets, who lost their first 18 games of the regular season).
-During the mid-season period, the team signed second-year guard Troy Hudson in March.
-The Clippers lost 30 of their first 33 games of the season, then lost their final six games, finishing in last place in the Pacific Division with an awful 9–41 record; they tied the 1972–73 Philadelphia 76ers for the fourth-lowest win total for a season behind the 1998–99 Vancouver Grizzlies, the 2011–12 Charlotte Bobcats, and the 1947–48 Providence Steamrollers.
+However, under Ford and despite the addition of Olowokandi, Nesby and Douglas, the Clippers struggled suffering a dreadful 17-game losing streak to start the regular season.
+The team's 0–17 record tied the 1988–89 Miami Heat for the then-worst start in NBA history, and would later on be tied by the 2014–15 Philadelphia 76ers; the record would eventually be surpassed by the 2009–10 New Jersey Nets, and the 2015–16 Philadelphia 76ers, who both lost their first 18 games of the regular season.
+At mid-season, the Clippers signed second-year guard Troy Hudson in March.
+The Clippers posted a six-game losing streak between March and April, which led to a dreadful 3–30 record as of April 6, 1999, and then lost their final six games of the season, finishing in last place in the Pacific Division with an awful 9–41 record.
+The Clippers tied the 1972–73 Philadelphia 76ers for the fourth-lowest win total for a season behind the 1998–99 Vancouver Grizzlies, the 2011–12 Charlotte Bobcats, and the 1947–48 Providence Steamrollers.

-Second-year forward Maurice Taylor showed improvement becoming the team's starting power forward, averaging 16.8 points and 5.3 rebounds per game, and also finishing in seventh place in Most Improved Player voting, while Lamond Murray played a sixth man role off the bench, averaging 12.2 points per game.
-In addition, three-point specialist Eric Piatkowski contributed 10.5 points per game, while Nesby provided the team with 10.1 points and 1.5 steals per game, and Olowokandi averaged 8.9 points and 7.9 rebounds per game, and was named to the NBA All-Rookie Second Team.
-Meanwhile, Douglas contributed 8.2 points and 4.1 assists per game, while Darrick Martin contributed 8.0 points and 3.9 assists per game, Rodney Rogers provided with 7.4 points per game off the bench, and Lorenzen Wright averaged 6.6 points and 7.5 rebounds per game.
+Second-year forward Maurice Taylor showed improvement becoming the team's starting power forward, averaging 16.8 points and 5.3 rebounds per game, while Lamond Murray played a sixth man role off the bench, averaging 12.2 points per game, and three-point specialist Eric Piatkowski contributed 10.5 points per game, and led the Clippers with 65 three-point field goals.
+In addition, Nesby provided the team with 10.1 points and 1.5 steals per game, while Olowokandi averaged 8.9 points and 7.9 rebounds per game, and was named to the NBA All-Rookie Second Team, and Douglas contributed 8.2 points and 4.1 assists per game, but only played 30 games due to injury.
+Meanwhile, Darrick Martin contributed 8.0 points and 3.9 assists per game, Rodney Rogers provided with 7.4 points per game off the bench, Hudson contributed 6.8 points and 3.7 assists per game in 25 games, and Lorenzen Wright averaged 6.6 points and 7.5 rebounds per game.

+Taylor finished in seventh place in Most Improved Player voting.
+For the sixth consecutive year, the Clippers finished last in the NBA in home-game attendance, with an attendance of 256,568 at the Los Angeles Memorial Sports Arena during the regular season, which was 29th in the league.

+Aftermath

-Following the season, Murray was traded to the Cleveland Cavaliers, while Rogers signed as a free agent with the Phoenix Suns, Wright was dealt to the Atlanta Hawks, Douglas re-signed with the New Jersey Nets, Martin signed with the Sacramento Kings, and Pooh Richardson was released to free agency.
+Following the season, Murray was traded to the Cleveland Cavaliers after five seasons with the Clippers, while Rogers signed as a free agent with the Phoenix Suns, and Wright was traded to the Atlanta Hawks.
+Meanwhile, Douglas re-signed with his former team, the New Jersey Nets, Martin signed with the Sacramento Kings, and Pooh Richardson was released to free agency.